 There's not much of a story overall, just a collection of gorgeous looking connected scenes.
 It plays well for it's intended target audience of primary school children (5-11), but there's little more in this respect for discerning adults.
 The puzzles are fairly simple too, with the only real difficulty coming in the odd pixel hunts and unexpected QTE's.
 What kept me playing was the stunning way it looks.

 Dynabyte have certainly come on since their previous game, Big Red Adventure, was released.
 Tequila and Boom Boom is an improvement in practically every respect.
 It's even a lot easier to install (Big Red Adventure was notorious for this).
-The areas are designed for their cinematic feel, often changing the camera and using close ups where needed and it certainly give it an immersive cinematic feel.
+The areas are designed for their cinematic feel, often changing the camera and using close ups where needed and it certainly adds an immersive cinematic feel.
 It's a technique usually reserved for movies and one that not even the classic The Curse of Monkey Island used to this level, though it is ultimately the better game.
 If you enjoy point & click adventure games, this is definitely one to play.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses DOSBox to bring the game to modern systems.
 Tested on Windows 10.